ConservationColorado/asana-hire/README.md

 SPRING_PROFILES_ACTIVE=             # optional: a 'dev' profile is provided in this project
 ```

 Store these in an `.env` file that you keep outside your repository.
-I've provided an [example.env](example.env) file
-that you can use as a starter.

-Create two different `.env` files to separate your production and development environments.
+You'll want to create different `.env` files to

-Alternatively, you can avoid using an `env` file altogether by passing each variable individually into your Docker
-Compose command.
+separate your environments, for example development and production.